bob1de/btrfs-backup/README.md

 # btrfs-backup

-This script supports incremental backups for *btrfs* using *snapshots* and *send/receive* between filesystems.
-Think of it as a really basic version of Time Machine.
+This project supports incremental backups for *btrfs* using *snapshots* and *send/receive* between filesystems.
+Think of it as a basic version of Time Machine.

 Backups can be stored either locally or remotely (e.g. via SSH).